 A substantial number of game players access Changyou's games through Internet cafés in China.
 Due to limited hardware capacity, Internet cafés generally feature a limited number of games on their computers.
 Changyou thus competes with a growing number of other online game operators to ensure that its games are featured on these computers.
 This competition is intensified by restrictions by the PRC Ministry of Culture, or MOC, on the establishment of new Internet cafés and on the total number of Internet cafés nationwide.
-It is necessary for Changyou to maintain good relationships with Internet cafés and other general sales and marketing efforts to ensure that Changyou's games are featured in a sufficient number of Internet cafés.
+It is necessary for Changyou to maintain good relationships with Internet café operators, require its distributors to maintain a sales presence in a large number of Internet cafés, and conduct periodical promotional activities in select Internet cafés and other general sales and marketing efforts to ensure that Changyou's games are featured in a sufficient number of Internet cafés.
 If Changyou fails to maintain good relationships with Internet café operators, or if it and/or its distributors fail to successfully persuade Internet cafés to feature its games, its revenues may be adversely affected.